pulumi/docs/content/partner/azure.md

           description: The provider also contains functions to retrieve keys, secrets, and connection strings from all resources that expose them.
           icon: fa-people-carry

-  - title: Always Up To Date
+  - title: Always Up to Date
     description: |
-        The provider is designed to be always up to date with additions and changes to Azure APIs.
-Pulumi SDKs are generated for `azure-nextgen` automatically from Azure API specifications published by Microsoft ensuring whichever SDK you choose is always up to date.
+        Pulumi's Microsoft Azure provider is designed to stay up-to-date with additions and changes to Azure APIs.
+The `azure-nextgen` SDK is generated automatically from the Azure API specifications published by Microsoft, which means you'll always have access to the latest Azure features and improvements.
     cta: Learn More
     cta_url: "/docs/guides/crosswalk/kubernetes"
     items: